reh3376/ignition_tools/docs/LEARNING_SYSTEM_INTEGRATION_SUMMARY.md

 ## 🎯 Overview

-Successfully integrated the learning system with both CLI and UI interfaces, creating a comprehensive intelligent assistant for Ignition script generation with beautiful, interactive interfaces powered by Rich and Textual libraries.
+Successfully integrated the learning system with both CLI and UI interfaces, creating a comprehensive intelligent assistant for Ignition script generation with beautiful, interactive interfaces powered by Rich and prompt_toolkit libraries.

 ## 🚀 What Was Accomplished